laravel/bootcamp.laravel.com/resources/docs/deleting-chirps.md

 ## Authorization

-As with editing, we only want our Chirp authors to be able to delete their Chirps, so let's update our policy:
+As with editing, we only want our Chirp authors to be able to delete their Chirps, so let's update the `delete` method our `ChirpPolicy` class:

 ```php filename=app/Policies/ChirpPolicy.php
 <?php